 Welcome to the CAPCORP Comment

-An interest rate decision from the Bank of Canada, stock markets taking a pause for the Easter holiday, gas prices jumping overnight and a new way to attract online shoppers all made headlines last week.
-These stories, our regular market updates and a closing comment illustrating the costs surrounding long-term care are presented in this edition of the Comment.
+President Trump, NAFTA, McDonald’s and Wal-Mart all made headlines last week.
+These stories, our regular market updates and a closing comment giving six good reasons to stay invested are presented in this edition of the weekly Comment.

 Closing prices (In $US)

 The Trump administration sent a letter to Congress last week, officially indicating their desire to renegotiate the 1993 North American Free Trade Agreement (NAFTA), triggering a 90-day consultation window before formal talks begin.
 The letter explains how the U.S. is looking for “free and fair trade” and feel their manufacturing industry has been “decimated” by NAFTA.
 Some of the key issues which will be discussed include: dairy, auto parts, softwood, digital services, and pharmaceuticals.

 The announcement on NAFTA helped reverse the downward trend markets had been following for the first half of the week; however, it was not enough to have them finish “in the green”.
 The TSX closed the week down 79 points to 15,458.
 The Dow closed down 92 points to 20,804, and the S&P 500 was off 9 points to 2,381.
 The Nasdaq dropped 38 points to finish Friday at 6,083, as weak earnings from Cisco contributed to its closing “in the red”.